g0ddish/RM/README.md

 ResearchMonster

-This is Laravel v4.2.8
+This is Laravel, LaravelDebugBar & Sentry

-This project requires composer https://getcomposer.org/doc/00-intro.md
+This project requires composer https://getcomposer.org/

 ```
 composer self-update